dodoposa/proiect-blockchain/README.md

   As a user you can gamble a sum of money to the coinflip, predicting the outcome.
 It's either heads or tails with a possibility of 49.5% each, which would give you a profit of 2x.
 You can also  be extremely lucky and the coin lands on its side which will give you 99x profit.

 - ### Roulette
+The roulette accepts bets from multiple participants at the same time.
+The bet types and options are listed in the roulette.sol contract comments.
+One of the players should use the Spin Wheel function which will generate the next roulette number and all bets will be dealt with accordingly.

 - ### Lottery